 Post updated Dec 7th 2017

-I was once asked if I knew anyone who had connections with a hospice – at first I thought I didn’t, but then I decided to leverage (see my orlistat no prescription with mastercard about this) my LinkedIn contacts.
+I was once asked if I knew anyone who had connections with a hospice – at first I thought I didn’t, but then I decided to leverage (see my 2013 blog about this) my LinkedIn contacts.

 Anyone on LinkedIn can do it – here’s the route: enter ‘Hospice’ in search box at top left of page, choose ‘Hospice in People’ then filter your search e.g. you might just want a list of your ‘1st connections’ who know about hospices.